 Autumn Adeigbo is ready to be the next great American fashion brand.

-The Los Angeles-based designer has Hollywood fans (Kerry Washington, Gabrielle Union, Zooey Deschanel); Silicon Valley investor cheerleaders (Stitch Fix founder Katrina Lake, Rent the Runway’s Jennifer Hyman), and New York fashion mentors (Tory Burch and Tommy Hilfiger).
+The Los Angeles-based designer has Hollywood fans (Kerry Washington, Gabrielle Union, Zooey Deschanel); Silicon Valley investor cheerleaders (Stitch Fix founder Katrina Lake, Rent the Runway’s Jennifer Hyman), and a New York fashion mentor (Tory Burch).

 Her aesthetic is glam but accessible, and her brand ethos — “culture, color, conscience” — is made for this moment of values-led purchasing.